-Components of delivery chain: Service elements that would contribute to the plan either in current form or following remodelling
+5. Components of delivery chain: Service elements that would contribute to the plan either in current form or following remodelling

-Activity Provider/s 7.6 Training: delivering training to care home staff Residential care and nursing care providers; Independent trainers; NCH&C NCC; Third Sector Providers Additional support: GPs; NCH&C Out of hours support: 111; GPs; NCH&C central system CCGs (Out of Hospital Pre Improvement Board)
+Activity Provider/s Training: delivering training to care home staff Residential care and nursing care providers; Community Matron posts; Independent trainers; NCH&C NCC; Third Sector Providers

+Additional support: GPs; NCH&C Out of hours support: 111; GPs; NCH&C central system CCGs (Out of Hospital Pre Improvement Board)

-Outcomes (from 3 above) How will this be measured Reducing emergency/unplanned acute admissions To be decided General reduction in costs and use of services such as 999, 111/OOH To be decided Reduction in development of particular conditions at the care home level including UTIs and falls related injuries To be decided Reduction in the level of support needed from primary care to care homes To be decided
+Outcomes (from 3 above) How will this be measured Reducing emergency/unplanned acute admissions Analysis of SUS data on admissions from care homes; General reduction in costs and use of services such as 999, 111/OOH Ambulance Trust data on call outs and conveyance to hospital Reduction in development of particular conditions at the care home level including UTIs and falls related injuries Frequency to be measured by provider with care home as part of participation through the course of an after training and support programme delivery Reduction in the level of support needed from primary care to care homes Information from GP on care home emergency call outs 7.
+Risks and mitigation